Headhunters (film): Release

 The film was released in Norway on 26 August 2011 and was seen by 104,000 Norwegian moviegoers in its opening weekend, making it the second best opening weekend in Norwegian history, after Max Manus.
 It was by far the most-watched domestic film of the year, with 557,086 tickets sold at the cinema, and the second most-watched including foreign films, only beaten by Harry Potter and the Deathly Hallows – Part 2.

+Box office

+In its opening weekend in Norway, the film earned $1,789,809, good enough to top the Norwegian box office rankings.
+The film stayed at the top spot in the Norwegian box office rankings for four straight weekends.
+It had eventually earned $8,877,056 upon its departure from Norwegian theaters.

+It also earned an additional $10,085,388 in other territories and $1,200,010 in the United States for a worldwide box office gross of $18,962,444 against a production budget of $3,636,887, making it the highest-grossing film in Norwegian cinema history.

 Reception

-Headhunters received very positive reviews.
-Rotten Tomatoes reports a "Certified Fresh" approval rating of 93% based on 98 reviews, with an average rating of 7.63 out of 10.
+Headhunters received overwhelmingly positive critical reviews upon release.
+Rotten Tomatoes reports an approval rating of 93% based on 98 reviews, with an average rating of 7.63 out of 10.
 The consensus reads: "Grisly, twisty, and darkly comic, Headhunters is an exhilaratingly oddball take on familiar thriller elements".
-On Metacritic, the film has a score of 72 out of 100, indicating "generally favorable reviews", based on reviews from 26 critics.
+On Metacritic, the film has a score of 72 out of 100, based on reviews from 26 critics.

-Roger Ebert of the Chicago Sun-Times gave the film three and a half stars out of four, praising the film as "an argument for the kinds of thrillers I miss.
+Roger Ebert of the Chicago Sun-Times gave the film three and a half out of four, praising the film as "an argument for the kinds of thrillers I miss.
 It entertains with story elements, in which the scares evolve from human behavior.
-Unlike too many thrillers that depend on stunts, special effects and the Queasy cam, this one devises a plot where it matters what happens.
+Unlike too many thrillers that depend on stunts, special effects, and the Queasy cam, this one devises a plot where it matters what happens.
 It's not all kinetic energy".